 There are three kinds of wetlands: inland, coastal, and man-made.
 Inland wetlands include marshes, ponds, bogs, fens, rivers, floodplains, and swamps.
 Coastal wetlands include saltwater marshes, estuaries, mangroves, lagoons, and even coral reefs.
-Fishponds, rice paddies, and salt pans are human-made wetlands.
+Human-made wetlands include fish ponds, rice paddies, and salt pans — although naturally occurring salt pans also exist.
 Each of these has an environmental role to play.

 Environmental Value of Wetlands

 Coastal wetlands reduce storm surges and floods, protecting coastlines from damage.
-A 2017 study found that coastal wetlands prevented $625 million in direct flood damages during Hurricane Sandy, reducing damages up to 30 percent in some areas.
+A 2017 study found that coastal wetlands prevented $625 million in direct flood damages during Hurricane Sandy, reducing damages up to 30% in some areas.

 Threats to Wetlands

-Scientists recognized the importance of wetlands by 1970, but around 35 percent of natural wetlands were lost between 1970 and 2015.
+Scientists recognized the importance of wetlands by 1970, but around 35% of natural wetlands were lost between 1970 and 2015.
 The rate of destruction has accelerated in the 21st century.

 The threats to wetlands are myriad, but surprisingly, most wetlands destruction is intentional.
 Development for human use and the construction of dams and dikes, often in a misguided attempt at flood protection, are among the greatest threats to wetlands.